Treating Insect Stings

 - Elevate the area, if possible, to reduce swelling.

-- Take an antihistamine to reduce itching.
+- Take an antihistamine to reduce itching and swelling.

 - Apply hydrocortisone, calamine lotion, or a baking soda paste until symptoms go away.